craigbuckler/publican-starter/src/content/01_docs/04_configuration/01_file.md

 set NODE_ENV=development
 ```

-You can also examine `NODE_ENV` in your `publican.config.js` configuration file to control options such as minification and live watch mode:
+You can also examine `NODE_ENV` in your `publican.config.js` configuration to control options such as minification and live watch mode:

 {{ `publican.config.js` }}
 ```js